 Mon

 Tue

 Wed

 Thur

 Fri

 Sat

 Sun

-time I spent being active, this ween nutes: ek,
+Total time I spent being active, this week, in minutes:

 Number of days when I was active for 30 minutes or more per day:

-Go to pages 62-65 to see how well you have done and set yourself new goals for next week on page 78.
+Go to pages 64-67 to see how well you have done and set yourself new goals for next week on page 80.

-What I will do this week to build more activity into my daily At the end of the week, put a tick in the box if you did the activit
+What I will do this week to build more activity into my daily life: At the end of the week, put a tick in the box if you did the activity.